 Even before the current COVID-19 crisis, rape crisis centers have faced an uphill battle to support survivors with limited funding.
 According to a 2019 survey of rape crisis centers by the National Alliance to End Sexual Violence, one third of programs experienced a decrease in funds in the past year, while 84% of programs saw an increase in demand for services.

 Programs need funding to meet survivor needs like transportation, housing, legal and medical services, and more.
-The historic lack of funding has left programs short-staffed, resulting in waiting lists and, in the worst cases, inability to serve survivors.
+The historic lack of funding has left programs short-staffed, resulting in waiting lists and, in the worst cases, unable to serve survivors.
 Again, before this global crisis began, nearly half of all rape crisis centers lacked a therapist on staff.

 Now, with shutdowns and economic instability due to the COVID-19 pandemic, programs are facing greater needs than ever before.
 Programs that rely on fundraising events during Sexual Assault Awareness Month have had to cancel their events, cutting off that source of funding as well.

 “We entered the month of March in the strongest financial position in the history of our organization,” said a program director in Ohio.
 “Now, with the anticipated VOCA cuts at the end of this year, combined with the cancellation of our signature fundraising event, and our philanthropic partners diverting donations to COVID-19 emergency response, our financial well-being is in jeopardy.”

 The impact of COVID-19 on the ongoing struggle to serve survivors

 89% of programs need emergency stimulus funding to respond to meet the needs of survivors for support and emergency assistance.

 Meeting survivors’ needs has suddenly become much more difficult, and local programs are struggling to adapt without adequate funding.
 Since the onset of COVID-19, forty percent of programs have seen an increased demand for services – both in terms of new requests and more dire and complicated requests from current clients.